Miljacka: Environment

 Because of its poor discharge, the Miljacka is known for its peculiar smell and brown waters.
 Miljacka river cascades, which regulate the waterbed and enrich the water with oxygen, trap plastic scraps, stranded balls, car tires, and various other waste.
 The main collector that drains fecal matter is parallel to the flow of the river up to its mouth at the river Bosna.
 The sewer system is not connected to the main collector, causing leakage of fecal matter directly into the waters of the Miljacka in several places.
-During the Bosnian War, water treatment was stopped and plant equipment was looted, preventing the local government from dealing with the issue.
+During the Bosnian War, water treatment was stopped and plant equipment looted, preventing the local government from dealing with the issue.
 Estimates of the cost to repair the wastewater plant range from 50 to 60 million euros.

 In April 2015, a project called Čista rijeka Miljacka (Clean river Miljacka) was presented.
 The aim of the project was to bring the river status to category A, which would make the water clean enough for swimming.

-In August 2015, the city of Sarajevo signed a contract with ER Project d.o.o. company to clean up 48 river cascades from Šeher-Ćehaja bridge to Dolac Malta suburb bridge.
+In August 2015, the city of Sarajevo signed a contract with ER Project d.o.o. company to clean up 48 river cascades from Šeher-Ćehaja Bridge to Dolac Malta suburb bridge.